-This offering circular relates to an initial public offering of 3,555,556 shares of Class A common stock of U.S. Century Bank, a Florida chartered, non-Federal Reserve System member commercial bank.
+This offering circular relates to an initial public offering of 4,000,000 shares of Class A common stock of U.S. Century Bank, a Florida chartered, non-Federal Reserve System member commercial bank.

 Prior to this offering, there has been no established public market for our Class A common stock.
-We currently estimate that the public offering price per share of our Class A common stock will be between \$10.00 and \$12.50 per share.
-The targeted offering size for this offering is \$40 million, with an additional \$6 million in gross proceeds if the underwriters exercise their option to purchase additional shares of Class A common stock.
-The number of shares of Class A common stock ultimately issued may vary depending on the actual price per share within the price range shown.
-We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "USCB."
+The public offering price per share of our Class A common stock is \$10.00 per share.
+The total offering size for this offering is \$40 million, with an additional \$6 million in gross proceeds if the underwriters exercise their option to purchase additional shares of Class A common stock.
+Our Class A common stock is listed on The Nasdaq Global Market under the symbol "USCB."